 Dictionary:

-the longest word playable on the board is only 15 letters long there are certainly not
+*BTW There is a mistake in the dictionary rule.
+As the longest word playable on the board is only 15 letters long there are certainly not 173,000 acceptable words but only (!)
+125,539 acceptable words of 15 letters or less in the ENABLE wordlist.

 AND there is of course the unmentioned fact that the game itself checks the word played and, unlike Scrabble, allows you any number of subsequent goes in order to find an acceptable word.
 A word checker?
 Of course and do read my earlier posts on using word finders and checkers.